naoshibaikyu/cyborgresistance/halloween.md

 %As soon as Molly says that, the thrusters on the bottom of the large robot come to life, lifting it into the air!

-UlalaMolly: Eek!
+UlalaMolly Shocked: Eek!
 It's gonna crush us!!

 VanPookin: **[starts to fire small bouncing projectiles that explode brightly after several seconds]**

-UlalaMolly: Ack!
+UlalaMolly Shocked: Ack!
 What's going on???

-OniSilver: It appears this oversized gourd has quite the explosive abilities.
+OniSilver Angry: It appears this oversized gourd has quite the explosive abilities.
 Watch out!

 %The multiple bright flashes from the explosions disorient the duo!

-UlalaMolly: Oh no!!
+UlalaMolly Shocked: Oh no!!
 I can't see!

 %In the confusion, Silver accidentally backs into a trick bookcase, which spins around, trapping him behind the wall!